NAVER-INTEL-Co-Lab/gaudi-geometric-learning/README.md

 See more instructions for the installation of PyG [here](https://pytorch-geometric.readthedocs.io/en/stable/install/installation.html).

-## Tutorials
+## Tutorials and Examples

 ### 1. PyG Official Tutorials

+In this part, we adapt and modify [PyG official tutorials](https://github.com/AntonioLonga/PytorchGeometricTutorial) to be compatible to Intel Gaudi-v2 devices.

+### 2. PyG Official Example

-In this part, we adapt and modify [PyG official tutorials](https://pytorch-geometric.readthedocs.io/en/stable/get_started/colabs.html) to be compatible to Intel Gaudi-v2 devices.
+In this part, we adapt and modify [PyG official examples](https://pytorch-geometric.readthedocs.io/en/stable/get_started/colabs.html) to be compatible to Intel Gaudi-v2 devices.

+### 3. Stanford CS224W Tutorials

+In this part, we adapt and modify [Stanford CS224W Tutorials](https://medium.com/stanford-cs224w) to be compatible to Intel Gaudi-v2 devices.

 ## Contents